Request Header Parser

 Encode plain text to Base64 or decode Base64 back to text.

-Generate unique UUIDs instantly for apps and databases.
+Generate UUIDs online instantly for apps, APIs, databases, and test data.